If you are planning on applying to Mount Vernon Nazarene University, the fee for the application costs $25.

 Do I have to submit test scores to Mount Vernon Nazarene University?

 ✅ Mount Vernon Nazarene University is not test optional.
-You must submit test scores as part of the application.

 What is Mount Vernon Nazarene University's acceptance rate?